Havana Jazz Fest 2022

-INCLUDED: In-country transportation per itinerary; Havana Jazz Festival Pass ($250 value); first-class accommodations in Havana and best available in the provinces (double occupancy); full breakfast buffet daily at the hotel plus 6 lunches and 5 dinners (B/L/D per itinerary) JAZZ FESTIVAL ONLY (3 lunches and 2 dinners); Cuban English speaking local guide; Journey Host Roger Glenn and Cross Cultural Journeys trip manager, all entrance fees on itinerary; preparation materials; tips for bellman and hotel staff, included meals on itinerary and bottled water on the bus.
+INCLUDED: In-country transportation per itinerary; Havana Jazz Festival Pass; comfortable boutique hotel and/or private casa particular (double occupancy); daily breakfast; 2 lunches and 3 dinners (B/L/D per itinerary); Cuban English speaking local guide; Journey Host Roger Glenn and Cross Cultural Journeys trip manager, all entrance fees on itinerary; preparation materials; bottled water on the bus.

-NOT INCLUDED: International airfare, Cuban visa, departure tax and medical insurance while in Cuba; meals not on itinerary, 3 lunches and 5 dinners (B/L/D per itinerary) JAZZ FESTIVAL ONLY (2 lunches and 3 dinners); alcoholic drinks; excursions not on the itinerary; tips for local guide and driver (optional, yet customary); travel cancellation and evacuation insurance (strongly recommended, info will be sent upon registration).
+NOT INCLUDED: International airfare, Cuban visa, departure tax and medical insurance while in Cuba; meals not on itinerary; alcoholic drinks; excursions not on the itinerary; tips for local guide and driver (optional, yet customary); travel cancellation and evacuation insurance (strongly recommended, info will be sent upon registration).

 Roger Glenn: Second-generation jazz master Roger Glenn is a multi-instrumentalist, composer and entertainer on the flute, sax, clarinet and vibraphone.
 He is the son of the late Tyree Glenn, one of 57 notable jazz musicians pictured in the historic photo “A Great Day in Harlem,” and who worked with jazz icons including Duke Ellington, Cab Calloway and Louis Armstrong.